 Spices add taste and interest to your food, but they also boost your health.
 For example, studies have shown (3) that the regular consumption of cinnamon, even in small amounts, can actually lower blood sugar.
 Additionally, turmeric’s anti-inflammatory properties are essential for reducing inflammation, which can perpetuate insulin resistance.

-Your one-day blood sugar bliss meal plan:
+One day meal plan for a blood sugar reset Your one-day blood sugar bliss meal plan:

 Breakfast: Morning Adaptogenic Coconut Refresher

 This smoothie will have you starting your day feeling balanced and energized.